 - a) Move side screens in exact position and mark anchor holes. - b) Remove screens, drill holes, insert shields and expand shields.
-Note: Use a flat bar with a hole shorter bolt.
+Note: Use a flat bar with a hole and a shorter bolt.
 This will keep the shield from turning when anchoring the screen.

-Assemble roof to side screens with one socket head cap screw on each corner post and two on each centre post.
+Assemble roof to side screens with one socket head cap screw on each corner post and two on each center post.
 Use some caulking on the end of the Allen Key to hold bolt.
-Seal holes with rubber plugs supplied.